5TFG4/Weaver/docs/Notes_en.md

 - Modular design to facilitate scalability and extensibility.
 - Backend architecture based on RESTful APIs.
 - Sensitive data managed using GitHub Secrets, with CI/CD workflows implemented via GitHub Actions.
-- Task scheduling and event-driven architecture powered by Celery combined with RabbitMQ.
+- Task scheduling and event-driven architecture powered by Celery combined with Redis.

 ---